saurabh947/AIFactChecker/README.md

 - Fact-check competing studies

 ### For General Users
-- Verify news articles
+- Verify news articles and social media posts
-- Check social media claims
+- Check product claims and reviews
-- Validate product information
+- Validate health and medical information
-- Research topics of interest

-## 🚀 Future Features

-### Planned Enhancements
-- **Batch Fact-Checking**: Check multiple claims at once
-- **Custom AI Models**: Support for additional AI providers
-- **Fact-Checking History**: Save and review past checks
-- **Export Results**: Save fact-checking reports
-- **Collaborative Features**: Share fact-checks with others
-- **Advanced Analytics**: Detailed accuracy metrics

-### Community Features
-- **User Submissions**: Submit claims for community verification
-- **Rating System**: Rate the quality of fact-checks
-- **Discussion Forums**: Discuss controversial claims
-- **Expert Verification**: Professional fact-checker reviews
+- Fact-check political statements and debates

 ## 🤝 Contributing

 We welcome contributions!
-Here's how you can help:
+Please feel free to submit issues, feature requests, or pull requests.

-### Development
+### Development Setup
-1. Fork the repository
+1. Clone the repository
-2. Create a feature branch
+2. Install dependencies (if any)
 3. Make your changes
+4. Test thoroughly
-4. Submit a pull request
+5. Submit a pull request

-### Bug Reports
-- Use the GitHub Issues page
-- Provide detailed reproduction steps
-- Include browser and extension versions

-### Feature Requests
-- Submit ideas through GitHub Issues
-- Explain the use case and benefits
-- Consider implementation complexity

 ## 📄 License